 We analyzed the current and future programs, developing a space assignment plan for the next ten years that provides adequate space for existing and projected programs, re-aligns programs according to thematic compatibility, provides ample multidisciplinary research space, flexible collaborative space and sets standards for the creation of space in future buildings.

 The planning effort was multi-faceted, pursuing several parallel paths of inquiry.
 High-level programming considered the College’s current state in terms of size and locations of departments; current dispersion of departments across campus and potential for consolidation; current and projected headcounts and associated space needs to support academic and research growth; and potential ways to organize program components by department, by thematic clusters and by space types.

-Payette is currently implementing the Master Plan with the design of the first two buildings: West 1 and West 2.
+Payette is currently implementing the Master Plan with the design of the first two buildings: West 1 and Engineering Design and Innovation Building.
 These buildings will become the anchors for a re-imagined West Quadrangle on the University Park campus, defined by the Leonhard Building to the south, Applied Science Building to the east, and Earth and Engineering Science to the north.